crdoconnor/strictyaml/docs/why/turing-complete-schema.md

 There are some trade offs here:

-Schema definition in a non-turing complete language like YAML makes the schema programming language independent and gives it more potential for being read and understood by non-programmers.
+Schema definition in a non-Turing-complete language like YAML makes the schema programming language independent and gives it more potential for being read and understood by non-programmers.

-However, schema definition in a non-turing complete language also restricts and makes certain use cases impossible or awkward.
+However, schema definition in a non-Turing-complete language also restricts and makes certain use cases impossible or awkward.

 Some use cases I came across included: